Home Page

 Offered spring.
 Co-convened with NRSM 475.
 Examines key social forces that influence how individuals, groups and nation-states understand and live within their bio-physical environments, especially policies and processes relating to development, corporate capitalism, globalization, culture, class and other forms of power and social relations.
 Pays close attention to ways both indigenous and introduced resource use and management practices (including conservation) variably impact people of different races, classes, genders, cultures and livelihood practices.
 Level: Graduate

-NRSM 579 - Collaborative Conservation.
+NRSM 579 - Practicum in Collaborative Conservation.
 3 Credits.

 (R-4) Offered every semester.
 Same as ENST 579 and LAW 679.
 Prereq., ENST 513, LAW 613, or NRSM 513 or consent of instructor.
 Designed as the capstone experience of the Natural Resources Conflict Resolution Program.
 Provides practical experience in multi-party collaboration and conflict resolution.
 Students may design their own project in consultation with the director of the NRCR Program, or participate in a project organized and convened by faculty.
 Projects may be conducted year-round.
 Level: Graduate